 M.E.Sci.
 (Honours) in Geophysics (North America), University of Liverpool

-Sophie will use theoretical predictions and numerical modeling to develop understanding of the elastic and anelastic properties of the Earth.
-Her work will involve modeling the mantle’s response to external forcings, such as glacial cycles, tectonic motion and orbital dynamics.
+Sophie uses theoretical predictions and numerical modeling to develop understanding of the elastic and anelastic properties of the Earth.
+Her work involves modeling the mantle’s response to external forcings, such as glacial cycles, tectonic motion and orbital dynamics.
 She hopes this research in Harvard’s Department of Earth and Planetary Sciences will lead to a career in academic research.

 M.Sc. in Population and Public Health, University of British Columbia B.H.Sc. in Health Science (Honours), McMaster University

-Jamie's doctoral work will aim to produce rigorous empirical evidence on how health system organization and financing affects patient access, costs, and health outcomes.
+Jamie's doctoral work aims to produce rigorous empirical evidence on how health system organization and financing affect patient access, costs, and health outcomes.
 She is particularly interested in pharmaceutical policy and women's health issues.

 B.A. in Politics, University of Otago LL.B.
 (First Class Honours), University of Otago